-More teens are now on the road going to their summer jobs, visiting friends, and travelling to summer attractions.
-This means more cars driven by inexperienced drivers.
+More teens are now on the road going to their summer jobs, visiting friends, and traveling to summer attractions.
+This means more cars are driven by inexperienced drivers.

 Here are a few reasons why summer is more dangerous for teen drivers:

-- Distracted driving.
-Obviously, texting and driving is dangerous.
-So is loud music and conversations with friends.
+3. Distracted driving.
+Obviously, texting and driving are dangerous.
+So are loud music and conversations with friends.

-- Talk to them about warning lights.
+2. Talk to them about warning lights.
 Again, as cars become smarter, more systems are being monitored.
 Go through your owner’s manual and explain to your child what each warning light means.
 Pay particular attention to tire pressure.
-Underinflated tires are more dangerous than overinflated.
+Underinflated tires are more dangerous than overinflated ones.

-- Make sure headlights work properly.
+4. Make sure the headlights work properly.
 Headlights should be properly adjusted for nighttime driving.
 In addition, the headlight lenses should be clear of debris.
-If your lense covers are cloudy and it’s difficult for light to pass through, clean them or order new ones.
+If your lens covers are cloudy and it’s difficult for light to pass through, clean them or order new ones.

-- Make sure your teen’s car has good tires.
+5. Make sure your teen’s car has good tires.
 Tires are the most important part of your car.
-We rely on four tires with a contact patch the size of our hands to keep us travelling down the road safely.
+We rely on four tires with a contact patch the size of our hands to keep us traveling down the road safely.
 So keeping your tires in good shape is important!

-- Don’t let your teens drive if they’re not in good physical or mental condition.
+8. Don’t let your teens drive if they’re not in good physical or mental condition.
 If your teen works a late shift and is too tired to drive, make alternative plans.
-If your teen is upset over a break up or a fight with a friend, consider doing the driving.
+If your teen is upset over a breakup or a fight with a friend, consider doing the driving.